AI compliance for financial advisors what the SEC allows

-Financial advisors can use AI for back-office work, content drafting, and internal analysis without running afoul of the SEC marketing rule, as long as a human reviews and approves anything client-facing and the firm has documented policies around AI use.
-Where advisors get in trouble is letting AI talk directly to clients or make recommendations.
+Financial advisors can use AI for back-office work, content drafting, and internal analysis without running afoul of the SEC marketing rule, as long as a human reviews and approves anything client-facing and the firm has a documented AI use policy.
+Where advisors get in trouble is letting AI talk directly to clients, making AI-related claims they can't substantiate, or having no policy at all.

 The rules that matter

 - SEC Marketing Rule (Rule 206(4)-1).
-Any communication that meets the definition of advertising — including AI-generated content — must be fair and balanced, substantiated, and not misleading.
+Any communication that meets the definition of advertising, including AI-generated content, must be fair, balanced, substantiated, and not misleading.

 What you can safely do